AFSCME Support Staff

 Medical/Dental Plans Cost: 2017

-After three months of service, full-time employees may attend undergraduate classes at Rider without payment of tuition.
-After six months of service, their dependents may attend undergraduate classes at Rider without payment of tuition.
-Full-time employees and their dependents may attend graduate courses at Rider exempt from tuition cost.
-Tuition remission details.
+After three months of service, employees may attend undergraduate classes at Rider without payment of tuition.
+After six months of service, their dependents may attend undergraduate classes at Rider without payment of tuition through age 25.
+Employees and dependents may attend graduate courses at Rider exempt from tuition cost.

 You are covered in the event you become disabled or die due to a work related illness or injury.
 In the case of disability, you will receive medical coverage and wages for time lost from work.
 Payment amounts are determined under guidelines set forth by the New Jersey Compensation, Rating and Inspection Bureau as established by New Jersey State statutes.
 Rider pays the full cost of this benefit.